 For travelers who enjoy getting off the beaten path, Glastonbury, England is a unique and rewarding destination.
-This small town in South England is home to some of the country’s most famous historical sites, including Glastonbury Abbey and the Tor.
-If you are looking for things to do in Glastonbury, we have just the list for you!
+This small town in England is home to some of the country’s most famous historical sites, including Glastonbury Abbey and the Tor.
+While one day in Glastonbury might not seem like enough, it will give you the chance to visit some of the most important sites.

 Glastonbury is very different than most other places in England.